fastlane-community/xcov/README.md

 ## Features
 * Built on top of [Fastlane](https://fastlane.tools), you can easily plug it on to your CI environment.
+* Blacklisting of those files which coverage you want to ignore.
+* Minimum acceptable coverage percentage.
-* Generates nice HTML reports.
+* Nice HTML reports.

 ![/assets_readme/report.png](/assets_readme/report.png)